Key Strategies for Laboratory Professionals Working with Suspect EVD Specimens

 • Performing all specimen manipulations in a class II biological safety cabinet (BSC): Procedures such as preparing a blood smear should be performed in a class II BSC, fixed in methanol, and air dried before removing from the BSC and staining.

-• Packing and transporting suspect EVD specimens appropriately: The packing and transporting of suspect EVD specimens can only be performed by personnel trained to handle category A substances.
+• Packing and transporting suspect EVD specimens appropriately: Only personnel trained to handle category A substances can pack and transport suspect EVD specimens.

-In a gap analysis reported in 202116, some of the most significant safety risks involving the potential for aerosols were reported to be during the analytic phase - the use of laboratory instrumentation that:
+In a gap analysis reported in 2021, some of the most significant safety risks involving the potential for aerosols were reported to be during the examination phase using laboratory instrumentation that:13

 • had decappers (uncapped tubes),